-Leaders, whether boards or those who lead organizations and teams have a responsibility to deal with "known issues" that they face in the organization.
+Leaders, whether on boards or those who lead organizations and teams, have a responsibility to deal with "known issues" that they face in the organization.
 Often we choose not to do so because we would rather hope that they will go away.
-And, we are adverse to dealing with people or issues that might cause conflict.
+And we are averse to dealing with people or issues that might cause conflict.
 Unfortunately, they often do not go away but rather become larger.

-It really does not matter what the problematic issue is - there can be many but the job of leaders whether boards or other is to be acutely aware of threats to the ministry and deal with them appropriately when they become aware of them rather than waiting until they become a crisis.
-Usually I find that leaders were in fact aware but chose not to act at the time they became aware.
+It really does not matter what the problematic issue is - there can be many but the job of leaders, whether on boards or others, is to be acutely aware of threats to the ministry and deal with them appropriately when they become aware of them rather than waiting until they become a crisis.
+Usually, I find that leaders were, in fact aware but chose not to act at the time they became aware.
 The aftermath was rarely pleasant.

 If you are a board member or a leader, make a list of any known issues you have that are a potential threat to the ministry and start having conversations about how you are going to handle it.
 It is never too early to have the discussion, and it will likely help you stay healthy in the long haul.

 At Addington Consulting,